Jarongo254/ACN/README.md

 ### Gene regulatory networks
 - Gene can encode for a transcription factor or another protein(enzymes e.t.c.)
 - Transcription factors modulate/regulate expression rate(transcription by RNA polymerase to produce mRNA) of genes
+- TF activation happens quickly relative to downstream gene expression responses(is therefore considered to be at steady state)
 - In representing these networks, we can either only consider the genes, or consider genes and their products(proteins)

 **Only genes considered**